 Why the letter “C”?

 The letter “C” is at the heart of what we do, but it actually started with the Kansas City Royals.
-In fact, you could say that the name of our foundation started with the Kansas City Royals.
 After becoming the general manager of the Royals in June 2006, Dayton Moore realized that in order for Kansas City to become a postseason contender, the organization needed to improve its minor-league system.
 But, in doing so, Dayton wanted to develop “an organization that we’d want our own sons and families to be a part of,” from scouts, coaches, and everyone else in the player development department, to the players on the field.
 Out of that came the “C” You In The Major Leagues model of a Royals Championship Player that’s posted throughout the organization’s minor-league system.
+When Dayton and Marianne started the foundation in January 2014, the name was a natural.

 The 10 “C” fundamental character and leadership attributes: